 SCHEDULE E – TRADING EXCHANGE TRADED FUTURES

-This Schedule E sets out the specific terms that will apply to you when you trade exchange-traded futures (Futures) on the eToro platform.
+This Schedule E sets out the specific terms that will apply to you when you trade exchange-traded futures (Futures) on the etoro platform.
 The terms in this Schedule E apply to you in addition to the General Terms and Conditions, which apply to all of our services and not just to Futures trading.
 Capitalised words in this Schedule E will have the same meaning which are given to those words in the General Terms and Conditions.
 If a term of this Schedule E conflicts with or differs from a term in the General Terms and Conditions, this Schedule E will apply.

 What is Futures trading?